Gordon: Bill Gates-driven nuclear power plant to be built in Wyoming

 CHEYENNE — Wyoming will become the site of a novel nuclear energy plant in a move announced Wednesday by Gov. Mark Gordon that could diversify the state’s economy and put the nation on a path toward a carbon-free electricity grid by 2035.

-“This first-of-its-kind nuclear facility maintains Wyoming’s position as a leader in energy,” Gordon said at Wednesday’s announcement of the plant, which could be generating power by 2028.
+“This first-of-its-kind nuclear facility maintains Wyoming’s position as a leader in energy,” Gordon said at Wednesday’s announcement.
 “It will also be built and operated in a manner that supports our commitment to protecting and enhancing our wildlife and our environment.”

 The partnership between the state of Wyoming, TerraPower, PacifiCorp’s Rocky Mountain Power and the U.S. Department of Energy was made possible by bipartisan support at both the state and federal levels, providing climate solutions and technology to fill gaps left by coal in fossil fuel-focused states.